Derkune/Newspeak/README.md

  - REMOVE|arg: finds "arg" between the current starting and ending cursors.
 If finds, deletes this text from the field.
 If doesn't find, fails the current command list.
  - DELETE: Has no argument.
 Simply deletes everything between current starting and ending cursors.
 Always succeeds.
  - REPLACE|arg: replaces everything between current starting and ending cursors with the argument.
 Always succeeds.
 Can accept SELF.
- - INSERT|arg: inserts the arg at the current starting cursor.
+ - INSERT|arg: inserts the argument at the current starting cursor.
 Always succeeds.
 Can accept SELF.
- - APPEND|arg: inserts the arg at the current ending cursor.
+ - APPEND|arg: inserts the argument at the current ending cursor.
 Always succeeds.
 Can accept SELF.
  - COMMENT|arg: does nothing.
 Always fails.
 Useful for commenting your code with text that shouldn't influence command flow.
- - ONCE|arg: does nothing.
+ - ONCE: does nothing.
+Accepts no arguments.
 Always fails.
 Useful for making commands one-time-use-only.
  - SEEK|arg: moves the starting and ending cursors to coincide according to arg.
 Arg can take one of the following forms:
  - - SOL: start of line, relative to current beginning cursor.
    - EOL: end of line, relative to current ending cursor.